How to get from Cancun to Cozumel

 This might seem like a simple question, but the answer is not so simple.
 Yes, there is Uber in Cancun; however, it is not widely used.

-Despite this, it is still not very common to use Uber in Cancun.
+Despite this, Uber is still not very common in Cancun.

 Taxi drivers were known to make it difficult, and sometimes even dangerous for Uber drivers to operate.
 This, obviously, made a lot of potential Uber drivers change their minds.